masterchiefff/miniminds-dapp/README.md

 ## Platform Features

 ### Academic Progress Tracking
-BrightQuest provides a robust system for tracking learner progress, enabling instructors to monitor engagement and course completion rates.
+Miniminds provides a robust system for tracking learner progress, enabling instructors to monitor engagement and course completion rates.

 ### Content Monetization and Wallets
 Creators can monetize their content by setting course fees in ETH.
 Learners can make payments directly through the platform using their crypto wallets.